-House Bill 1389 amends Florida Statutes to create specific exemptions from public records requirements for communications and personal information related to the Public Employees Relations Commission (PERC).
-The bill exempts written communications prepared for PERC's orders and the personal identifying information of PERC officials and their families, including home addresses and contact details.
-It also clarifies that PERC's deliberations are closed to the public, while hearings and oral arguments remain accessible.
-These amendments aim to protect the confidentiality of draft orders and communications, reflecting the need for privacy in light of modern communication practices.
+House Bill 1389 amends Florida Statutes to enhance the confidentiality of communications and personal information related to the Public Employees Relations Commission (PERC).
+The bill exempts from public records any written communications prepared for or preliminary to PERC's issuance of orders, and it protects the personal identifying and location information of PERC's chair, commissioners, and hearing officers, as well as their spouses and children.
+Additionally, the bill clarifies that PERC's deliberations are closed to the public, while ensuring that hearings and oral arguments remain accessible.
+These changes are intended to safeguard the integrity of PERC's processes and the safety of its personnel, reflecting modern technological and operational needs.

 Statutes affected: H 1389 Filed: 447.205, 119.071